awchiu23/CryptoTools/README.md

 - Automated trading of spot and futures
 - If interested, please speak with me directly

-## DeribitAlerter
-- This tool is for monitoring smart basis (as well as raw basis) of Deribit futures

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset
 - Universe: USD, BTC, ETH